bae-juha/bae-juha.github.io/_pages/about.md

 <div class="about-text">
 <p>Welcome!</p>

-<p>I'm Juha Bae, an M.A. student in economics at Yonsei University.
-My main interests are Industrial Organization and Microeconomics, but I am always open to other areas as well.</p>
+<p>I'm Juha Bae, an M.A. student in economics at Yonsei University.<br>My main interests are Industrial Organization and Microeconomics, but I am always open to other areas as well.</p>

 <p>This blog is a place where I share:</p>